Katherine Rundell

 Rundell’s pen is gold-tipped.
 The Sunday Times

-Katherine Rundell is an award-winning author, screenwriter, presenter, and academic.
-Her books have sold over 3 million copies worldwide, including the bestselling children’s novels ROOFTOPPERS, THE EXPLORER and THE WOLF WILDER.
-Her most recent novel IMPOSSIBLE CREATURES was an instant Sunday Times Bestseller and #1 NYT Bestseller, receiving universal critical acclaim and winning Waterstones 2023 Book of the Year Award.
+Her most recent novels THE POISONED KING and IMPOSSIBLE CREATURES were both instant Sunday Times Bestsellers and #1 NYT Bestsellers.
+IMPOSSIBLE CREATURES received universal critical acclaim and won the Waterstones 2023 Book of the Year Award.
 In 2024, Katherine was awarded ‘Author of the Year’ and ‘Children’s Fiction Book of the Year’ at the British Book Awards.
+Her other award-winning novels for children include ROOFTOPPERS, THE WOLF WILDER and THE EXPLORER.

 In 2023, she established her production company Impossible Films, through which she develops film, TV and theatre projects based on her own works.
-Katherine is adapting for the screen Eva Ibbotson's acclaimed children's classic ONE DOG AND HIS BOY, with Open Book Productions and Impossible Films.